FIPS 140-2 validated cryptography is required for organizations operating in regulated environments:

 In order to meet the needs of customers that require a FIPS 140-2 validated solution, we offer special SQLCipher Enterprise packages that are linked against a specific cryptographic provider that includes a cryptographic module that has undergone the FIPS 140-2 validation process.

 If your application is already using SQLCipher then integration is typically very easy.
 The API is virtually identical to standard SQLCipher.
 There are only two simple calls for the FIPS mode check and license code.
-As part of the SQLCipher Enterprise program, licensing customers receive:
+As part of the SQLCipher Enterprise program, licensing customers receive the following:

 Beyond FIPS 140-2 compliance and full-database AES-256 encryption, SQLCipher Enterprise FIPS offers value-level encryption, encrypted virtual tables, performance counters, and optimization statistics.
 This ensures unparalleled security and performance, keeping application data secure and accessible only to authorized users.